Elyor05/kliker/README.md

 # kliker
-if u klik button will move
+if u klik then button will move